drewwalton19216801/pipewire-config-z506/README.md

 # pipewire-config-z506
 PipeWire configuration for 5.1 channel audio with the Logitech z506 speaker system.

-Also works with PipeWire using pipewire-pulse.
+## PulseAudio configuration
+You can find this same configuration for PulseAudio here: [puise-config-z506](https://github.com/drewwalton19216801/pulse-config-z506)

 ## About
 This PipeWire configuration is specifically tuned for the Logitech z506 in 5.1 channel mode.
 It incorporates the following settings: